- Ošetření a procedury

 While laparoscopic varicocelectomy is a minimally invasive procedure with many benefits, certain conditions or factors may make a patient unsuitable for this surgery.
 Understanding these contraindications is crucial for both patients and healthcare providers to ensure safety and effectiveness.

-- Infection: Active infections, particularly in the area of the surgery or systemic infections, can complicate the procedure and increase the risk of postoperative complications.
+- Infekce: Active infections, particularly in the area of the surgery or systemic infections, can complicate the procedure and increase the risk of postoperative complications.
 Patients should be free of infections before undergoing surgery.

-- Obesity: Severe obesity can complicate laparoscopic procedures due to increased difficulty in accessing the surgical site and higher risks of anesthesia complications.
+- Obezita: Severe obesity can complicate laparoscopic procedures due to increased difficulty in accessing the surgical site and higher risks of anesthesia complications.
 A thorough assessment of body mass index (BMI) and overall health is necessary.

 How to Prepare for Laparoscopic Varicocelectomy